 All the MMS data used in this work are available at the MMS data center at \url{https://lasp.colorado.edu/mms/sdc/public/about/browse-wrapper/}.
 The data have been loaded, analyzed, and plotted using the PYSPEDAS software, which can be downloaded via the Downloads and Installation page (\url{https://github.com/spedas/pyspedas}).

 We used PyTorch and scikit-learn packages in developing our machine learning models.
 PyTorch is used for developing the CNN model and the scikit-learn is used for Random Forest model.
-Complete model implementation and example applications are available in the GitHub repository (\url{https://github.com/nargesahmadi/Magnetospheric-Regions}), including a Google Colab notebook for interactive use.
+Complete model implementation and example applications are available in the GitHub repository (\url{https://github.com/nargesahmadi/Magnetospheric-Regions}).